lpaseen/ansible-telegraf/README.md

 Example Playbook
 ----------------

-An example playbook is included in the `test.yml` file.
+An example playbook is included in the `test.yml` file...